 new challenges beyond 2015:

-More than half of the world’s population is still not connected to the Internet, and ICT infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
+More than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed]

-Czech Republic, Government: More than half of the world’s population is still not connected to the Internet, and ICT infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
+Czech Republic, Government: More than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed]

-ISOC, Civil Society: More than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
+ISOC, Civil Society: More than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering enabling environments that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed]

-ICANN, Civil Society: More than half of the world’s population is still not connected to the Internet, and ICT infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
+ICANN, Civil Society: That more than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed]

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: More than half of the world’s population is still not connected to the Internet, and the development of high quality information and communication infrastructure needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed in slightly different version]

-Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.
-Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+Protection and reinforcement of human rights, as referred to in the Preamble.

+[particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.]

-Japan, Government: Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.
-Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+Japan, Government: Protection and reinforcement of human rights, as referred to in the Preamble.[particularly privacy, freedom of expression and freedom of assembly and association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.]

-ISOC, Civil Society: Protection and reinforcement of human rights , particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.
-Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+ISOC, Civil Society: Protection and reinforcement of human rights, as referred to in the Preamble. [particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.
+Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.]